 - In a small bowl, combine cornmeal, flour, baking powder, salt and baking soda.
 Beat egg and buttermilk; add to dry ingredients just until moistened.

 - Pour into the hot skillet.
-Bake for 15 minutes or until golden brown and a toothpick inserted near the center comes out clean.
-Yield: 2-4 servings.
+Bake for 15 minutes or until golden brown and a toothpick inserted in the center comes out clean.

 Nutrition Facts1 slice: 228 calories, 6g fat (1g saturated fat), 56mg cholesterol, 684mg sodium, 36g carbohydrate (3g sugars, 3g fiber), 7g protein.

 I thought this was kind of bland I had tested the batter and thought the same thing so I added 2T of honey to add flavor and sweeten it but it did not help.

 Feb 13, 2010